Top 25 Most Common Scrap Metals

 Stainless Steel (Non-Magnetic)

 Found in lots of residential and larger-scale construction, this material is nearly always in use.
-Whether in sinks, medical utensils, grills, and other kitchen appliances this metal pops up quite frequently.
-Prices for non-magnetic steel will vary so be sure to follow up with your local yard.
+This metal pops up quite frequently in sinks, medical utensils, grills, or other kitchen appliances.
+Prices for non-magnetic steel will vary, so follow up with your local yard.

 Learn More